 DRIVING UNDER THE INFLUENCE

-A charge of Driving Under the Influence is simply based on the opinion of the arresting officer.
+An arrest for Driving Under the Influence is simply based on the opinion of the arresting officer.
 If the officer stops you while you are driving and believes you are under the influence to the point that your normal faculties are impaired, he can arrest you.
 His opinion of the way you were driving, the way you look, and sound will determine if he suspects you have committed a crime.
-He may ask you to preform field sobriety exercises, which you have probably never attempted.
+He may ask you to perform field sobriety exercises, which you have probably never attempted.
 Unfortunately, your ability to perform these "exercises" can be used as evidence that you are guilty of a crime.
 Each move you take will be closely evaluated and any misstep may be attributed to alcohol or drug use.

-In most case a person is already under arrest before they are even given an opportunity to take a breath test.
+In most cases a person is already under arrest before they are even given an opportunity to take a breath test.
 At that point, even if you were to blow below a .08, you will not be “unarrested,” and you can still be prosecuted for a DUI.
-That is why it is important to have an experience and knowledge lawyer that recognizes that an officer’s opinion can be wrong, and that there are ways to combat that opinion.
-Learn more below, or contact the Ford Law Office for a free consultation to find out more about your defenses.
+That is why it is important to have an experienced and knowledge lawyer that recognizes that an officer’s opinion can be wrong, and that there are ways to combat that opinion.
+Learn more below or contact the Ford Law Office for a free consultation to find out more about your defenses.

 DRIVING UNDER THE INFLUENCE